vannguyengd/gooddata-ui/docs/19_webcomponents_intro.md

 id: webcomponents_intro
 ---

-Starting version 2.2, GoodData.CN includes a Web Components library that you can import into your application to embed dashboards or individual insights.
+Starting from version 2.2.0, GoodData.CN includes a Web Components library that you can import into your application to embed dashboards or individual insights.
 The library is also hosted at GoodData Cloud.

-> Note, at the moment we do not provide WebComponents library for GoodData Platform (code name `bear`).
+> Currently, we do not provide the WebComponents library for GoodData Platform.

-The Web Components library is a thin wrapper around [InsightView] and [Dashboard] components.
-It is meant to make embedding super easy, yet keep high level of integration with the host application.
+The Web Components library is a thin wrapper around the [InsightView] and [Dashboard] components.
+While keeping the embedding easy, it allows a high level of integration with the host application.

 In the simplest form, the integration could look something like this:

 ```html
 <script type="module" src="https://example.gooddata.com/components/my-workspace-id.js?auth=sso"></script>